 1. Pursue a Bachelor’s Degree:

-An airline pilot requires a bachelor’s degree in any subject, while a commercial pilot generally requires a high school diploma.
+An airline pilot requires a bachelor’s degree in any subject, while a commercial pilot generally requires a high school diploma or graduation.
 Therefore, Some of the flight schools are part of 2 to 4-year colleges/universities offering the desired aviation degree, approved by the Federal Aviation Administration (FAA).

 Opting for a professional pilot training program [CPL] after 10 + 2 is yet another way to become a pilot after the 12th.
 Therefore, you will have to pass an entrance exam, an interview, and a medical test as defined by the institute.